Boson Stars in Bumblebee Gravity and Their Gravitational Waveforms from Extreme-Mass-Ratio Inspirals: Conclusions

 To assess the detectability of the emitted gravitational waves, we also computed the characteristic strain and compared it with the LISA sensitivity curve.
 In contrast to the grazing orbits, where harmonic peaks remain clustered and nearly indistinguishable, the penetrating orbits exhibit apparent frequency shifts and intensity modulations that rise above the LISA sensitivity curve, offering a potential observable for constraining Lorentz violation with future space‑based detectors.

-In the EMRI calculations, we adopted Lorentz‑violating parameters $\ell=\pm 0.01$ as an illustrative example to analyze their dynamical effects and evaluate their imprint on the gravitational‑wave signals.
-Given that existing bounds are more stringent than the values adopted here \cite{Casana2018}, detecting such subtle Lorentz-violating effects would require simulations spanning longer orbital evolution intervals, fully incorporating dissipative mechanisms including gravitational radiation reaction and dynamical friction.
-Such extended investigations are left for future work.
+In the EMRI calculations, we adopted Lorentz‑violating parameters $\ell=\pm 0.01$ as an illustrative example to analyze their dynamical effects and evaluate their imprint on the gravitational-wave signals.
+Given that existing experimental bounds are far more stringent than the parameter values adopted here, such as $|\ell| < 10^{-10}$ from solar system tests \cite{Casana2018}, detecting such subtle Lorentz-violating effects would require simulations spanning longer orbital evolution intervals, fully incorporating dissipative mechanisms including gravitational radiation reaction and dynamical friction.
+Such extended studies lie beyond the scope of this paper and remain for future investigation.